National Day of Spain: Tribute to the Flag and Armed Forces Parade

-The celebration traditionally includes a parade of the Spanish Armed Forces (military) and the State Security Forces (law enforcement), usually held in Madrid, attended by high institutional and political representatives including the King of Spain, head of state and commander-in-chief of the Armed Forces, together with the Royal Family, the Prime Minister, the Presidents of the Cortes Generales and faction leaders of its chambers, and the President of the Supreme Court and General Council of the Judiciary, members of the cabinet, deputies and senators of the Cortes and other representatives of the central government and the governments of the autonomous communities of the state.
+The celebration traditionally includes a parade of the Spanish Armed Forces (military) and the national police forces, usually held in Madrid, attended by high institutional and political representatives including the Monarch, head of state and commander-in-chief of the Armed Forces, together with the Royal Family, the Prime Minister, the presidents of the Cortes Generales and faction leaders of its chambers, the President of the Constitutional Court, and the President of the Supreme Court and General Council of the Judiciary, members of the Council of Ministers, members of parliament, and other representatives of the central, regional and local governments.
 Political and institutional delegations from other guest countries, including military forces participating in the parade, also attend the event.
-The parade expresses the commitment of the Armed and the State Security forces to society and their contribution to the wider international community.
+The parade expresses the commitment of the Armed and the police forces to society and their contribution to the wider international community.
 The parade is held in one of the capital's big plazas, in recent parades the marching contingents are assigned the Paseo de la Castellana for the parade as a marching route.

 The most important role is usually reserved for the Spanish flag.
-For several consecutive years, the Spanish Air Force aerobatics parachute demonstration unit has performed a jump carrying a massive Spanish flag to land in front of the Royal dais where the King, as Commander in Chief of the Armed Forces, who serves as the event's chief guest of honor, is present together with the Queen and members of the Royal Family, the Minister of Defense and the Chief of Defense Staff.
+For several consecutive years, the Spanish Air Force aerobatics parachute demonstration unit has performed a jump carrying a massive Spanish flag to land in front of the Royal dais where the Monarch and they royal family, the Minister of Defense and the Chief of Defense Staff.
 Then the tribute to the national flag follows, with its raising while the national anthem, the "Marcha Real," is performed.
 Then, tribute is paid to the soldiers who gave their lives for Spain which is followed by a civil-military parade with mobile column and flypast segment, which usually includes a display by the Spanish Air and Space Force's aerobatics team, the Patrulla Águila.

-The Armed Forces Parade is one of the most widely-attended events in Spain, with thousands of citizens gathering along the parade route, where they can show their affection to the Royal Family, Armed Forces and to the State Security forces as they march past the dais.
+The Armed Forces Parade is one of the most widely attended events in Spain, with thousands of citizens gathering along the parade route, where they can show their affection to the Royal Family, Armed Forces and to the State Security forces as they march past the dais.

 As for many other public events, the 2020 Armed Forces Parade was cancelled due to the COVID-19 pandemic in the country and substituted by a civil-military institutional act in the Royal Palace's court where the Tribute to the Spanish flag could be paid followed by a short parade and a tribute to all actively fighting the pandemic.

 The parade is broadcast by state-owned Televisión Española and is livestreamed online to millions around the world.